zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/cr-48-chrome-notebook-developer-information/how-to-boot-ubuntu-on-a-cr-48/index.md

 The units are 512-byte disk sectors.

-On Chrome OS there are several bootable images, each composed of a kernel and a root filesystem (rootfs).
+On ChromeOS there are several bootable images, each composed of a kernel and a root filesystem (rootfs).
 For a given image, the kernel and rootfs are stored on a pair of consecutive partitions.
-Two of these images, Image-A and Image-B, are for official Chrome OS:
+Two of these images, Image-A and Image-B, are for official ChromeOS:

 *   KERN-A and ROOT-A on partitions `/dev/sda2` and `/dev/sda3`
 *   KERN-B and ROOT-B on partitions `/dev/sda4` and `/dev/sda5`

-When the Chrome OS autoupdater downloads a new image (every six weeks or so, as new versions are pushed out), it alternately stores it in Image-A and Image-B - whichever image isn't currently running.
-The autoupdater even runs in developer mode, as long as we are running an official Chrome OS image.
+When the ChromeOS autoupdater downloads a new image (every six weeks or so, as new versions are pushed out), it alternately stores it in Image-A and Image-B - whichever image isn't currently running.
+The autoupdater even runs in developer mode, as long as we are running an official ChromeOS image.

 For Ubuntu, we'll use the currently unassigned Image-C, composed of KERN-C and ROOT-C on partitions `/dev/sda6` and `/dev/sda7`, respectively.